 CHPA Protects the Industry

-NEW: CHPA has contracted with legislative tracking service Multistate to provide new advocacy resources for members.
-These resources include a real-time, searchable legislative bill tracker designed to give you the most up-to-date information on what's happening in the markets in which you operate, as well as a database that allows members to search all existing legislation that impacts the corporate housing industry by city.
-You must be logged in to access these resources.
+CHPA proactively monitors proposed legislation that may impact corporate housing providers.
+The Association leads member efforts to educate and influence legislators, while mobilizing vital resources to address issues of concern.
+CHPA partners with Multistate for a real-time, searchable legislative bill tracker for the most up-to-date information on what's happening in the markets in which members operate.
+Members can also access an easily searchable database to search all existing legislation that impacts the corporate housing industry by city.
+You must be logged in to access these members-only resources.

 Several regulations are in place with both the city of Boston and the state of Massachusetts.
 Ensure that your company is in compliance by accessing the Department of Revenue’s FAQs to understand these new regulations.
 More background on these issues can be found here.